Workspace ONE UEM offers different deployment models to integrate Google Sync for your organization.

 - Configure Cluster Settings.
 From Enable Clustering, select Enable if you want to enable clustering of SEG servers.
 For more information, see Configure the V2 Platform section of the VMware AirWatch Secure Email Gateway guide.

 - (Optional): Configure the Automatic Password Provision setting in Google Apps.
-Skip this step if you provide the Google password to your device users or if they are provided with their SSO password that is the same as the Google password.The Automatic Password Provision setting is disabled by default because it is considered to be more stable when the Google password is managed within your organization.
+Skip this step if you provide the Google password to your device users or if they are provided with their SSO password that is the same as the Google password.The Automatic Password Provision setting is deactivated by default because it is considered to be more stable when the Google password is managed within your organization.

 - If you do not provide native passwords to device users, or if they are only provided with SSO password and the primary directory is not Google, select Enabled.When enabled, the UEM console provisions the Google for your users.